Mild hotspot on head of Golden Retriever with fur shaved around it

 If your pet is licking/chewing an area that is becoming red and inflamed, try to deter them from the area.
 The more they disturb the skin, the itchier it gets!
 You can use a t-shirt or sock to cover the area, or in some cases a “cone of shame” may be needed to keep your pet from chewing.

-Hair Trim
+Regular Grooming and Hair Trim

 Give dogs with thick or long hair a trim for the summer and fall seasons.
 This will allow more air to reach the skin.
 And don’t worry, your pet’s hair should be growing in for the winter months without any issue!

-What’s the Treatment for Hotspots?
+What’s the Treatment for Hot Spots?

 Okay, so you’re enjoying your warm pumpkin spice latte, and Rover has been driving you nuts with super itchy skin.
 You check out what all the fuss is about, and now you notice an angry inflamed sore on his back that seemingly grew overnight!
 What do you do?